 - Can you buy some oranges at the grocery store?
 They should be next to the lemons and limes.

 - Did you see that orange sunset?
 It was beautiful!

 What do you think of these Arabic loan words?
 Do you know of any others?
 Let us know in the comments below!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and can’t wait to learn more Arabic loan words.
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and has started learning Arabic on Duolingo to learn the origins of more Arabic loan words.

 Looking for more phrases, ways to use English everyday, or get the conversation started?
 Sign up for our newsletter or check out the website!